marc2k3/marc2k3.github.io/docs/index.md

 	As of 27th November 2024, these components require `foobar2000` `2.24` and `Windows 10`
 	or later.
 32bit and 64bit are both supported.

-!!! note
-	I will fix bugs if they're reported and can be easily reproduced.
-It's unlikely I'll be adding new features.

 ||||
 |:---|:---|:---|
 |[Cover Utils](component/cover-utils.md)|1.1|27th November 2024|